KiranTheRam/mangaplus-downloader/README.md

 What the sscript does:
 1. Download the latest chapter of a manga on Manga Plus
 2. Rename the file to match normal convention
-3. Rsync the file to remote server where all other manag is stored
+3. Rsync the file to remote server where all other manga is stored
 4. Delete file from host machine

 ## Virtual environment creation (if you don't already know)